 ✔ Inspecting tires and hydraulics

-Cost: Mostly labor and supplies — inexpensive, but critical for longevity.
+Cost: Mostly labor and supplies — inexpensive and quick to execute, but critical for longevity.

 B. Wear Parts